 It is a class 6 felony to register if you do not meet the above qualifications.

-No. Re-registration is required when you change your name, residential address or party affiliation.
+Re-registration is required when you change your name, residential address, or party affiliation.

 To be eligible for an election you must be registered or have the changes submitted no later than twenty-nine days prior to the election.

 Arizona Revised Statutes require that registrations shall be cancelled for the following reasons:

 You may vote early by one of the following: